MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-configure-monitoring-of-network-devices.md

 |**Collision Rate (Dot3 Ethernet)**|Monitors the packet collision rate on this device|-   Interface<br>-   Network Adapter|
 |**High Input Broadcast Rate (if MIB Dot3 Ethernet Port)**|Monitors the level of input broadcast packets on this device|-   Interface<br>-   Network Adapter|

+## Next steps

+- To understand how to stop monitoring a network device, see [How to Delete or Restore a Network Device in Operations Manager](how-to-delete-or-restore-a-network-device-in-operations-manager.md).

+- To view information about the network devices you are monitoring, see [Viewing Network Devices and Data in Operations Manager](viewing-network-devices-and-data-in-operations-manager.md).